Baller–Gerold syndrome

 Baller–Gerold syndrome (BGS) is a rare genetic syndrome that involves premature fusion of the skull bones and malformations of facial, forearm and hand bones.
-The symptoms of Baller–Gerold syndrome overlap with features of a few other genetics disorders: Rothmund–Thomson syndrome and RAPADILINO syndrome.
+The symptoms of Baller–Gerold syndrome overlap with features of other genetic disorders, such as Rothmund–Thomson syndrome and RAPADILINO syndrome.
 The prevalence of BGS is unknown, as there have only been a few reported cases, but it is estimated to be less than 1 in a million.
 The name of the syndrome comes from the researchers Baller and Gerold who discovered the first three cases.

 Signs and symptoms

 The most common and defining features of BGS are craniosynostosis and radial ray deficiency.
 The observations of these features allow for a diagnosis of BGS to be made, as these symptoms characterize the syndrome.
 Craniosynostosis involves the pre-mature fusion of bones in the skull.
 The coronal craniosynostosis that is commonly seen in patients with BGS results in the fusion of the skull along the coronal suture.
 Because of the changes in how the bones of the skull are connected together, people with BGS will have an abnormally shaped head, known as brachycephaly.
 Features commonly seen in those with coronal craniosynostosis are bulging eyes, shallow eye pockets, and a prominent forehead.
 Radial ray deficiency is another clinical characteristic of those with BGS, and results in the under-development (hypoplasia) or the absence (aplasia) of the bones in the arms and the hands.
 These bones include the radius, the carpal bones associated with the radius and the thumb.
 Oligodactyly can also result from radial ray deficiency, meaning that someone with BGS may have fewer than five fingers.
 Radial ray deficiency that is associated with syndromes (such as BGS) occurs bi-laterally, affecting both arms.

 Some of the other clinical characteristics sometimes associated with this disorder are growth retardation and poikiloderma.
 Although the presentation of BGS may differ between individuals, these characteristics are often observed.
 People with BGS may have stunted growth, short stature and misshapen kneecaps.
-Poikiloderma may also be present in people with this syndrome, meaning that their skin may have regions of hyperpigmentation and hypopigmentation, or regions where the skin is missing (atrophy).
+Poikiloderma may be present in people with this syndrome, meaning that their skin may have regions of hyperpigmentation and hypopigmentation, or regions where the skin is missing (atrophy).